tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### [ARM Template](#tab/ARM-template-1)
 1. Navigate back to the Overview Page on [Azure portal](https://portal.azure.com/) and click on the JSON view for the VM to find the code segment below.
-2. Copy the code segment to an IDE such as Visual Studio Code<link> and make the necessary customizations
+2. Copy the code segment to an IDE such as [Visual Studio Code](https://learn.microsoft.com/en-us/visualstudio/ide/?view=vs-2022) and make the necessary customizations

 ```
 {